 As if I hadn’t got through enough bread, the next little course is Brioche with Foie Gras and/or a Cucumber butter.
 This doesn’t feature on the menu either, it isn’t doing my pacing of courses any favours at all!

 Another vegetable for a main course – a hunk of buttery mash served with asparagus, beurre blanc and coil oil.
-The coil oil is intriguingly delightful and lends a richness and flavour to the dish far beyond what the humble potato can deliver!
+The coal oil is intriguingly delightful and lends a richness and flavour to the dish far beyond what the humble potato can deliver!

 A more meaty main comes in the form of lamb cooked three ways, with a bit of sheeps yoghurt and what is probably the best thing on the plate – a spoonful of garlic risotto.
 Happiness in a garlicky mouthful.